envoyproxy/ratelimit/README.md

   ]
 }
 ```
-The service will return an http 200 if this request is allowed (if no ratelimits exceeded) or 409 if one or more
+The service will return an http 200 if this request is allowed (if no ratelimits exceeded) or 429 if one or more
 ratelimits were exceeded.
 Endpoint does not currently return detailed information on which limits were exceeded.

-See the test case in `test/integration/integration_test.go` paired with the config file
-`test/integration/runtime/current/ratelimit/config/basic.yaml` (which configures the `one_per_minute` descriptor in the
- `basic` domain)
-for an example

 # Debug Port